-The advancement program of the school should exemplify the best qualities of the institution and reflect the highest standards of personal and professional conduct.
-The following Principles of Good Practice are addressed to those involved in the school's advancement operation -- trustees, school heads, development and alumni/ae officers and staff, volunteers, consultants, and business officers.
+The fundraising program of the school should exemplify the best qualities of the institution and reflect the highest standards of personal and professional conduct.
+The following Principles of Good Practice are addressed to those involved in the school's fundraising operation -- trustees, school heads, development and alumni/ae, officers and staff, volunteers, consultants, and business officers.

 - 1. The school establishes a well-constructed development plan to guide its fund-raising activities. - 2.
 The school is mindful and respectful of the cultural and economic diversity of constituent supporters. - 3.
 The school accepts only gifts that support its mission, character, integrity, and independence. - 4.
-The school understands that accepting a gift is accepting the obligation to honor the donor's intent. - 5.
-The school advocates stewardship (preserving and growing the resources of the school), as well as nurtures, appreciates, and sustains an ongoing healthy and effective relationship with its constituents. - 6.
-The school clearly articulates roles and responsibilities for volunteers. - 7.
-The school safeguards its constituents' privacy and all confidential information. - 8.
-The school encourages donors to consult with their own professional tax advisors when making charitable gifts. - 9.
-The school complies with all provisions of the U.S. Tax Code that affect charitable giving. - 10.
-The school, as appropriate, discloses to its constituents gifts received through philanthropy. - 11.
+The school understands that accepting a gift is accepting the obligation to honor the donor's intent. - The school advocates stewardship (preserving and growing the resources of the school), as well as nurtures, appreciates, and sustains an ongoing healthy and effective relationship with its constituents. - 6.
+The school safeguards its constituents' privacy and all confidential information. - 7.
+The school encourages donors to consult with their own professional tax advisors when making charitable gifts. - 8.
+The school complies with all provisions of the U.S. Tax Code that affect charitable giving. - 9.
+The school, as appropriate, discloses to its constituents gifts received through philanthropy. - 10.
 To ensure financial sustainability, the school makes certain that income earned from endowment is spent wisely and equitably.
-In doing so, the school ensures that endowments maintain their real value over the years so that future generations benefit as much or more from endowment as current and past generations. - 12.
+In doing so, the school ensures that endowments maintain their real value over the years so that future generations benefit as much or more from endowment as current and past generations. - 11.
 The school adheres to accepted standards concerning the management and reporting of gift revenues and fund-raising expenditures, and seeks to promote the profession by sharing its data with relevant professional organizations.

-2017 - 2018 CALENDAR
+2018 - 2019 CALENDAR